thszk/SentimentAnalysis/README.md

 # Sentiment Analysis

-This program was designed to provide a graphical interface for some Python Sentiment Analysis implementations.
+This program was created to provide a graphical interface for Python Sentiment Analysis implementations.

-## Usage
+## Web Usage

-For a better experience it is advisable to use the site to avoid issues of installation and configurations.
+For a better experience is recommended to use the site to prevent issues of installation and configurations.

 Available in: https://web-sentiment-analysis.herokuapp.com/

 ## Local Usage

-To use this website in localhost is necessary install the dependencies below:
+To use this website in localhost is necessary to install the dependencies below:

 - Node.js v10.x or later (With npm v6.x or later)
 - python v3.7.3 (Usually already installed on linux distros)